Get Out of Debt Consolidation - Terminating a Debt Consolidation Program

 You can also try to see if a lawyer might take on your case and see if they know of any class action lawsuits that are currently in progress against your DMP Company.
 NACA.net is a great website to visit to find a good attorney.

-Lastly, to help you negotiate with your creditors, you can also order our "How to Settle Your Debts" ebook for some more tips on talking to your creditors.
+Lastly, to help you negotiate with your creditors, you can also order our Settle Your Debts for Pennies on the Dollar eBook for some more tips on talking to your creditors.

 Good luck to you, and don't file bankruptcy.
 You can get through this.